 Poke is the Hawaiian version of Japanese sashimi, which is bite-sized pieces of raw fish doused in seasonings.
 The fish in poke is sometimes lightly seared or fried.
 Stop in any Hawaiian grocery store, and you’ll find numerous types of poke to choose from.

 Kauai is not large, but it does take a while to get from place to place.
 You might want to plan your shopping outings carefully.
 There is a Foodland in Princeville, which is quick and convenient, but a little pricier.
 We prefer shopping at the Safeway in Kapaa, the Big Save in Poipu and the Walmart in Lihue.

-When is the Best Time to Go to Kauai?
+When is the Best Time to Travel in Kauai?